-- The assets and deferred outflows of resources of the City exceeded its liabilities and deferred inflows of resources at the close of the most recent fiscal year by \$329.2 (net position).
-Of this amount, \$57.6 represents unrestricted net position, which may be used to meet the government's ongoing obligations to citizens and creditors. - The City's total net position increased by \$6.1 during the current fiscal year.
-Net position of our governmental and business-type activities increased by \$5.7 and \$0.4, respectively. - As of the close of the current fiscal year, the City's governmental funds reported combined ending fund balances of \$106.2, an increase of \$6.0 in comparison with the prior year.
-Approximately 52.4% of this balance or, \$55.6 is available for spending at the government's discretion (unassigned fund balance). - At the end of the current fiscal year, the fund balance for the General Fund was \$76.4 or 199.7% of the total General Fund expenditures and other financing sources (uses).
-Of this balance, \$10.0 has been committed to the Hurricane/Emergency and Disaster Recovery Operating Reserves, \$9.4 has been assigned to the Fiscal Stability Reserve, \$1.3 for prepaid assets and \$55.6 million was unassigned and available for new spending. - The City's governmental funds had no deferred outflows of resources and its deferred inflows of resources were \$48.7.
-The increase of \$17.2 was due to an adjustment in the lease term for a lessee since the implementation of Governmental Accounting Standards Board ("GASB") Statement No. 87, Leases ("GASB 87"). - Investment income increased by \$5.0 during the current fiscal year.
-This was due to the increase in interest rates, average yield went up from 1.69% in the prior year to 3.85%.
-In the prior year, there was also a substantial decrease reflected in the unrealized fair market value of the City's investments, as a result of the market volatility caused by unstable economic conditions and high inflation.
+- The assets and deferred outflows of resources of the City exceeded its liabilities and deferred inflows of resources at the close of the most recent fiscal year by \$337.8 (net position).
+Of this amount, \$61.0 represents unrestricted net position, which may be used to meet the government's ongoing obligations to citizens and creditors. - The City's total net position increased by \$8.6 during the current fiscal year.
+Net position of our governmental and business-type activities increased by \$8.1 and \$0.5, respectively. - As of the close of the current fiscal year, the City's governmental funds reported combined ending fund balances of \$107.4, an increase of \$1.2 in comparison with the prior year.
+Approximately 58.6% of this balance or \$62.9 is available for spending at the government's discretion (unassigned fund balance). - At the end of the current fiscal year, the fund balance for the General Fund was \$87.8 or 195.3% of total General Fund expenditures and other financing sources (uses).
+Of this balance, \$10.0 has been committed to the Hurricane/Emergency and Disaster Recovery Operating Reserves, \$11.1 has been assigned to the Fiscal Stability Reserve, \$1.1 for prepaid assets, \$2.7 for the difference between the lease receivable and lease deferred inflows of resources that are not available resources, and \$62.9 million was unassigned and available for new spending. - The City's governmental funds had no deferred outflows of resources, and its deferred inflows of resources were \$49.4.
+The increase of \$0.7 was primarily due to the addition of a new lease agreement after the adoption of the Governmental Accounting Standards Board ("GASB") Statement No. 87, Leases ("GASB 87"). - Investment income increased by \$2.9 during the current fiscal year.
+This was due to the increase in interest rates, the average yield went up from 3.85% in the prior year to 4.2%.